codewarz-ninja/runcode-docs.github.io/pages/player-guide/cwn_faq.md

                         </div>
                         <div id="collapseTwo" class="panel-collapse collapse noCrossRef">
                             <div class="panel-body">
                                 Attention to detail is paramount.
 Read the example input and expected output VERY CAREFULLY.
 Then plan for the worst.
 Don't expect that you can just slam-code your way through a challenge.
+If you look at the challenge name(most times a hint), the problem description, the example input and output, it will give you a good starting point.
+You MUST also come up with extra input to test your logic!
+If you only test your code against the example data, and nothing else, then you will probably get incorrect output upon submission.
                             </div>
                         </div>
                     </div>